algolia/kubernetes-hands-on/09-cronjob/README.md

 This manifest is fairly close to a `CronJob`.

 Apply it and see what is happening.
-Does it restarts?
+Does it restart?

 ```sh
 $ kubectl apply -f 09-cronjob/02-simple-job.yml